Skip to content

 Question

-Based on the traits expressed in the offspring, select the correct fraction that represents the interference level between genes B and E.
+Based on the traits expressed in the offspring, select the correct fraction that represents the interference level between genes A and K.

 Three-Point Test Cross: Calculating Distance for a Single Gene Pair